-I am adding onto my last job search tip, where I discussed focusing on your strengths.
-As a career coach in Atlanta and online I often meet people who are returning to the work force and those who are brand new in the market.
+I am adding to my last job search tip, where I discussed focusing on your strengths.
+As a career coach in Atlanta and online, I often meet people who are returning to the workforce and those who are brand new in the market.
 Both groups may have a difficult time defining their strengths.
 They don’t give themselves credit for their accomplishments.